Complete Your Calculus Sequence & Be Ready for Future STEM Courses

-The CAS counselor will be present in class and in the study space to meet with you
+The CAS counselor will be available to meet with you.

 Personalized Study Space

-a room dedicated to our CAS students for supplemental calss time and general study space
+We have spaces dedicated to our CAS students for supplemental class time and general study space.

-In class tutors for Math 5A and 5B and tutors for all calculus courses are present in the CAS study space
+Tutors for all calculus courses are present in the classrooms and in the CAS study spaces.

 Interested in being a tutor?

 Ipad rentals will be available and we will incorporate technology in lessons and real-life applications related to your future STEM career goals.